The Threepenny Opera: Act 1

 The story begins in the shop of Jonathan Jeremiah Peachum, the boss of London's beggars, who outfits and trains the beggars in return for a slice of their takings from begging.
 In the first scene, the extent of Peachum's iniquity is immediately exposed.
 Filch, a new beggar, is obliged to bribe his way into the profession and agree to pay over to Peachum 50 percent of whatever he made; the previous day he had been severely beaten up for begging within the area of jurisdiction of Peachum's protection racket.

 After finishing with the new man, Peachum becomes aware that his grown daughter Polly did not return home the previous night.
 Peachum, who sees his daughter as his own private property, concludes that she has become involved with Macheath.
 This does not suit Peachum at all, and he becomes determined to thwart this relationship and destroy Macheath.

 The scene shifts to an empty stable where Macheath himself is preparing to marry Polly once his gang has stolen and brought all the necessary food and furnishings.
 No vows are exchanged, but Polly is satisfied, and everyone sits down to a banquet.
 Since none of the gang members can provide fitting entertainment, Polly gets up and sings "Seeräuberjenny", a revenge fantasy in which she is a scullery maid turning pirate queen to order the execution of her bosses and customers.
 The gang becomes nervous when the Chief of Police, Tiger Brown, arrives, but it's all part of the act; Brown had served with Mack in England's colonial wars and had intervened on numerous occasions to prevent the arrest of Macheath over the years.
 The old friends duet in the "Kanonen-Song" ("Cannon Song" or "Army Song").
 In the next scene, Polly returns home and defiantly announces that she has married Macheath by singing the "Barbarasong" ("Barbara Song").
-She stands fast against her parents' anger, but she inadvertently reveals Brown's connections to Macheath which they subsequently use to their advantage.
+She stands fast against her parents' anger, but she inadvertently reveals Brown's connections to Macheath which her parents subsequently use to their advantage.